 Marion real estate is some of the most expensive in Arkansas, although Marion house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marion is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Marion is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Marion who work in office and administrative support (14.85%), management occupations (12.88%), and healthcare (9.70%).
+Unlike some cities, Marion isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Marion are a mix of both white- and blue-collar jobs.
+Overall, Marion is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Marion who work in office and administrative support (13.45%), management occupations (10.91%), and healthcare (10.85%).

-In terms of college education, Marion is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.84% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Marion is somewhat higher than in the average US city of 21.84%: 28.20% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Marion is English.
 Other important languages spoken here include Spanish and Tagalog.